By KBB.com Editors

-If you're looking for small, economical car that is fun to drive, affordable on just about any budget, and is backed by one of the most respected car manufacturers in the world, the 2012 Toyota Yaris hatchback is for you.
+If you're looking for a small, economical car that is fun to drive, affordable on just about any budget, and is backed by one of the most respected car manufacturers in the world, the 2013 Toyota Yaris hatchback may be it.

-If, like you, your car needs to be expressive both inside and out, the 2012 Toyota Yaris' black and gray interior colors can't hold a candle to the colorful cabins found in the Ford Fiesta, Kia Rio and Chevy Sonic.
+If you need your car to be expressive both inside and out, the 2013 Toyota Yaris' black and gray interior schemes don't match the colorful cabins found in the Ford Fiesta, Kia Rio and Chevy Sonic.

-Available on all trims (either as a factory option or a dealer-installed one), this device makes it far safer to drive and talk on the phone simultaneously and should be standard on every car.
+Now standard on all Yaris trims, this system makes it far safer to drive and talk on the phone simultaneously and should be standard on every car.

-Always a concern when driving a subcompact, the safety issue is laid to rest with standard airbags protecting the front and rear passengers.
+Always a concern when driving a subcompact, the safety issue is addressed by standard airbags protecting the front and rear passengers.
 Even the driver's knees are covered.

-The 2012 Toyota Yaris hatchback subcompact's interior is a bit of a contradiction.
-While the design is clean and modern, the materials look and feel rather low-budget, with lots of muted gray and black plastic bits, and seat fabric that is somewhat generic Toyota.
-On the plus side, the 2012 Toyota Yaris' interior is pretty roomy for such a small car, with good headroom front and rear.
-The hatchback design allows for easy loading of cargo, which with the rear seats up is a respectable 15.6 cubic feet.
-The 2012 Toyota Yaris includes a nice, thick-grip 3-spoke adjustable steering wheel with a flat bottom to make entry and exit a bit less cumbersome.
-Music lovers will appreciate the standard USB and auxiliary input ports, as well as the AM/FM stereo with MP3/WMA CD compatibility; the LE and SE trims have even more features including Bluetooth streaming audio.
-On the safety front, the Yaris has nine airbags including front and rear side-curtain airbags and a driver's knee airbag.
+The 2013 Toyota Yaris' interior design is clean and modern but the materials seem rather low-budget, with lots of muted gray and black plastic bits and generic seat fabric.
+On the plus side, the Yaris' interior is pretty roomy for such a small car, with good headroom front and rear.
+The hatchback design allows for easy loading of cargo.
+There is a respectable 15.6 cubic feet of load space behind the rear seats.
+The 2013 Toyota Yaris includes a nice, thick-grip 3-spoke adjustable steering wheel with a flat bottom to aid entry and exit.Exterior

-The new 2012 Toyota Yaris subcompact retains the previous car's mechanicals (engine, transmission and suspension), but now rides on a wheelbase that is two inches longer.
-The Yaris' overall length grows by three inches, but its height is slightly reduced to give it a sleeker, sportier appearance.
-The 2012 Toyota Yaris retains its bulldog stance, looking as though it is leaning forward ready to pick a fight.
-The short front and rear overhangs and short hood should make maneuvering through tight spots a breeze, as should the expansive greenhouse that provides excellent 360-degree visibility.
-The 2012 Toyota Yaris subcompact is the first Toyota vehicle to employ a single-windshield-wiper design, a feature normally found only on high-end European cars.
-Base model L and LE cars ride on 15-inch steel wheels with plastic covers, while the sporty SE trim has 16-inch alloy wheels.
+The Toyota Yaris subcompact grew in every dimension except height in its redesign last year, and has a nice, bulldog stance: leaning forward, ready to pick a fight.
+The short front and rear overhangs and short hood help make maneuvering through tight spots a breeze, as does the expansive greenhouse that provides excellent 360-degree views.
+The Yaris is the first Toyota vehicle to employ a single-windshield-wiper design, a feature often found on high-end European cars.
+Base model L and LE cars ride on 15-inch steel wheels with plastic covers, while the sporty SE gets 16-inch alloys.

 106 horsepower @ 6,000 rpm